 The EFPT Exchange Programme is finally open!

-After closing the programme due of the COVID-19 pandemic, we are very proud to announce that an application period will be held between 7 July and 23 August, 2021.
-Exchanges will be granted between September 2021 and February 2022, bringing the programme in line with the previously stipulated calendar.
+After closing the programme due of the COVID-19 pandemic, we are very proud to announce that an next application period will be held between 1 May 2022 – 12 June 2022.
 Click here to Apply!

 Information for Applicants

 The EFPT Exchange Program accepts psychiatric trainees registered in EFPT member countries.
 Please ensure that your country is a member of the EFPT by clicking here.

 The application documents must be entirely ORIGINAL and PERSONAL.
 All similar applications will be automatically rejected.

 Application periods occur during the months of May and November.
 After the applications are closed a 3 month period is allowed for the selection process and preparation of the exchange.
 During that time the national coordinator of the chosen country will inform you of your acceptance or rejection.
 Furthermore, the local coordinator might contact you for further details.
 Please check your emails regularly!

 Keep in mind that the EFPT Exchange Programme is constantly growing and we now get more applications than available placements.
 We are constantly looking for more placemetns and programs!Do not get disheartened if you are rejected.
 Please feel free to apply again during the next application period.

 - CV detailing relevant experience for the programme (max 2 pages) – Mandatory